Actipro/WinForms-Controls/Documentation/topics/bars/designer/creating-layouts.netfx.md

 To get started working with a new bar layout, please follow the steps in this topic.

+> [!NOTE]
+> See the [Visual Studio Designer](../../visual-studio-designer.md) topic for details and requirements for designer functionality.

 ## Add a BarManager

 Menubars, dockable toolbars, popup menus, and (optionally) standalone toolbars are all managed by a [BarManager](xref:ActiproSoftware.UI.WinForms.Controls.Bars.BarManager).